|Stephanie Killam, Chair of the Board|

-Dr. Winter has wide experience at senior levels in the technology sector and in government, including such roles as the President and CEO of Genome BC for the past 15 years, the founding President and CEO of the New Media Innovation Centre in Vancouver, the President of the ComDev Space Group in Ontario, and the President and CEO of MPR Teltech Ltd. in Vancouver.
+Dr. Winter has wide experience at senior levels in the technology sector and in government, including such roles as the President and CEO of Genome BC for 15 years, the founding President and CEO of the New Media Innovation Centre in Vancouver, the President of the ComDev Space Group in Ontario, and the President and CEO of MPR Teltech Ltd. in Vancouver.
 During his tenure as CEO, six companies were spun out of MPR, including PMC-Sierra and Sierra Wireless.
 Prior to MPR, Dr. Winter worked for Telesat Canada and the federal Communications Research Centre in Ottawa, where he was responsible for the satellite-aided search and rescue project (Sarsat).
 The international Cospas/Sarsat system continues to be instrumental in saving many lives.

 Alan Winter is currently the Innovation Commissioner for the Province of British Columbia.
 He is also a director of Geoscience BC, Ontario Genomics, Oceans Network Canada, and the Victoria Hospitals Foundation.
 Dr Winter has been director of over 30 organizations across Canada.
 In 2007, he received a Leadership Award from LifeSciences BC.
 On the federal side, he was Chair of the Communications Research Centre, Deputy Chair of the Council of Science and Technology Advisors (CSTA), and a member of the Expert Panel on Research Performance and Science Funding, Council of Canadian Academies.